SolaceSamples/solace-samples-nodejs/docs/_tutorials/request-reply.md

 [14:52:16] Replied.
 ```

-With that you now know how to successfully implement request-reply message exchange pattern using Direct messages.
+With that you now know how to successfully implement the request-reply message exchange pattern using Direct messages.

 If you have any issues sending and replying a message, check the [Solace community Q&A]({{ site.links-community }}){:target="_top"} for answers to common issues seen.